kwaldenphd/bits-bytes/README.md

 <p align="center"><a href="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_16.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_16.png?raw=true" /></a></p>

-45. In the left image above, all three colors (red green and blue) are set to their maximum value or
+45. In the left image above, all three colors (red green and blue) are set to their maximum value or 255.

-255. As the color chart illustrates, white is created by blending all of the colors together.
+46. As the color chart illustrates, white is created by blending all of the colors together.
 So to create white in 24-bit RGB color, all three Bytes are set to 1s: <code><font color="red">11111111</font> <font color="green">11111111</font> <font color="blue">11111111</font></code>.
 Remember from our addition exercises the total decimal value for the Byte <code>11111111</code> is 255.

-46. The color black is the absence of light, so the color black is represented as 0s. <code><font color="red">00000000</font> <font color="green">00000000</font> <font color="blue">00000000</font></code>
+47. The color black is the absence of light, so the color black is represented as 0s. <code><font color="red">00000000</font> <font color="green">00000000</font> <font color="blue">00000000</font></code>

 <p align="center"><a href="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_17.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_17.png?raw=true" /></a></p>

-47. This means that the color red can be represented as: <code><font color="red">111111</font> <font color="green">00000000</font> <font color="blue">00000000</font></code> (equal to the decimal digits <code><font color="red">255</font>, <font color="green">0</font>, <font color="blue">0</font></code>)
+48. This means that the color red can be represented as: <code><font color="red">111111</font> <font color="green">00000000</font> <font color="blue">00000000</font></code> (equal to the decimal digits <code><font color="red">255</font>, <font color="green">0</font>, <font color="blue">0</font></code>)

-48. Green can be represented as: <code><font color="red">000000</font> <font color="green">111111</font> <font color="blue">00000000</font></code> (equal to the decimal digits <code><font color="red">0</font>, <font color="green">255</font>, <font color="blue">0</font></code>)
+49. Green can be represented as: <code><font color="red">000000</font> <font color="green">111111</font> <font color="blue">00000000</font></code> (equal to the decimal digits <code><font color="red">0</font>, <font color="green">255</font>, <font color="blue">0</font></code>)

-49. And, blue can be represented as: <code><font color="red">000000</font> <font color="green">000000</font> <font color="blue">111111</font></code> (equal to the decimal digits <code><font color="red">0</font>, <font color="green">0</font>, <font color="blue">255</font></code>)
+50. And, blue can be represented as: <code><font color="red">000000</font> <font color="green">000000</font> <font color="blue">111111</font></code> (equal to the decimal digits <code><font color="red">0</font>, <font color="green">0</font>, <font color="blue">255</font></code>)

 <blockquote>Q13: Given this logic, how would the colors Magenta, Cyan, and Yellow be represented in binary?
 You can check your answers with this RGB Color Codes Chart http://www.rapidtables.com/web/color/RGB_Color.htm.</blockquote>

 <p align="center"><a href="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_18.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_18.png?raw=true" /></a></p>

-50. So, in a 24-bit color digital image, the color for each pixel would be encoded as three Bytes.
+51. So, in a 24-bit color digital image, the color for each pixel would be encoded as three Bytes.

 <p align="center"><a href="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_19.jpg?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_19.jpg?raw=true" /></a></p>

-51. Digital sound is encoded in a similar way.
+52. Digital sound is encoded in a similar way.
 In the following image is an example of 16-bit encoded sound.
 Digital recordings are created by taking samples of sound at a specific rate.
 “CD quality” sound is sampled at 44.1 kHz (kilohertz) or 44,100 times per second.
 This means that 44,100 times per second, a program measures and records the height of a sound’s sound wave and then translates the height to a binary representation in 16-bits or 2 Bytes.

-52. Don’t get caught in the details.
+53. Don’t get caught in the details.
 The important take away here is that any piece of information can be represented in bits and then interpreted by the computer.
 You will never have to work with the machine at this level.
 We’ll talk more about programming next week.
 For now, just know that behind the scenes everything that you input into the computer and everything that is outputted is at some point in the process a string of bits.

 # Hex and Bitstreams

-53. If you take a look at the Decimal – Hexadecimal – Binary Conversion Table (https://www.eecis.udel.edu/~amer/CISC651/ASCII-Conversion-Chart.pdf) from earlier, you will note that there are a few columns that we didn’t talk about – Octal and Hex.
+54. If you take a look at the Decimal – Hexadecimal – Binary Conversion Table (https://www.eecis.udel.edu/~amer/CISC651/ASCII-Conversion-Chart.pdf) from earlier, you will note that there are a few columns that we didn’t talk about – Octal and Hex.

-54. Petzold’s “Bytes and Hex” chapter explained the details of Hexidecimal encoding.
+55. Petzold’s “Bytes and Hex” chapter explained the details of Hexidecimal encoding.
 What is important to understand here is that along with binary, there are other ways to represent numbers and string of Bytes or bitstreams.

-55. If binary is base-2 and decimal is base-10, then octal is base-8 and hexadecimal or hex is base-16.
+56. If binary is base-2 and decimal is base-10, then octal is base-8 and hexadecimal or hex is base-16.
 What this means for us is that we can represent more bits with fewer symbols.
 Hexidecimal code is a way of representing 8-bit Bytes in just two symbols.

-56. Take for example, the character `Z`.
+57. Take for example, the character `Z`.
 Look at your chart.
 In binary `Z` is represented as `01011010` (or the decimal digit 90).
 In hex this string of bits can be represented simply as `5A`.

 <blockquote>Q14: Take a moment to explain the difference between the decimal digit, the hex representation, and ASCII code in your own words.</blockquote>

-57. Our 24-bit color palette gives us another example.
+58. Our 24-bit color palette gives us another example.

-58. Open the RGB Color Codes Chart (http://www.rapidtables.com/web/color/RGB_Color.htm) and select the color white.
+59. Open the RGB Color Codes Chart (http://www.rapidtables.com/web/color/RGB_Color.htm) and select the color white.

-59. Below the R, G, and B, you should see another code preceded by a # symbol.
+60. Below the R, G, and B, you should see another code preceded by a # symbol.
 This is the hex code for the color.

-60. We can represent the color with the bits <code><font color="red">11111111</font> <font color="green">11111111</font> <font color="blue">11111111</font></code>, or we can use the corresponding decimal digits <code><font color="red">255</font> <font color="green">255</font> <font color="blue">255</font></code>, or we can use the hex value <code><font color="red">FF</font> <font color="green">FF</font><font color="blue">FF</font></code>.
+61. We can represent the color with the bits <code><font color="red">11111111</font> <font color="green">11111111</font> <font color="blue">11111111</font></code>, or we can use the corresponding decimal digits <code><font color="red">255</font> <font color="green">255</font> <font color="blue">255</font></code>, or we can use the hex value <code><font color="red">FF</font><font color="green">FF</font><font color="blue">FF</font></code>.

-61. We will see later when we work with HTML that this is exactly how you name the color value that you would like to use in your formatting (see https://www.w3schools.com/colors/colors_picker.asp).
+62. We will see later when we work with HTML that this is exactly how you name the color value that you would like to use in your formatting (see https://www.w3schools.com/colors/colors_picker.asp).

 ## Manipulating Bitstreams with a Hex Editor

-62. Now that you are familiar with hex, we can experiment a bit with a hex editor.
+63. Now that you are familiar with hex, we can experiment a bit with a hex editor.
 A hex editor is a program that allows for the direct manipulation of the binary data of a computer file.

-63. First download the `hello_world.txt` file from the course website.
+64. First download the `hello_world.txt` file from the course website.

-64. This is a plain text file, meaning that the text characters are encoded in a standard coding schema like ASCII.
+65. This is a plain text file, meaning that the text characters are encoded in a standard coding schema like ASCII.
 In this example, the text has been encoded in the Unicode UTF-8 standard.

 <p align="center"><a href="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_20.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_20.png?raw=true" /></a></p>

-65. If you open the file you should see the familiar phrase “Hello World!”
+66. If you open the file you should see the familiar phrase “Hello World!”

-66. Now let’s look at the bits and Bytes that make up this file.
+67. Now let’s look at the bits and Bytes that make up this file.

-67. Open the HexEd.it hex editor at https://hexed.it/ in your web browser, and click “Open File” in the menu bar, and open `helloworld.txt` from your computer.
+68. Open the HexEd.it hex editor at https://hexed.it/ in your web browser, and click “Open File” in the menu bar, and open `helloworld.txt` from your computer.

 <p align="center"><a href="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_21.jpg?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_21.jpg?raw=true" /></a></p>

-68. The first set of numbers that you see on the left (`00000000`) is a reference to where you are in the file.
+69. The first set of numbers that you see on the left (`00000000`) is a reference to where you are in the file.

-69. This not a particularly large file, so we only have one line to reference.
+70. This not a particularly large file, so we only have one line to reference.
 In the middle of the screen we see each Byte represented in hex.
 And, on the right we see the interpreted text encoded according to UTF-8.
 Note that the “.” represents a space.

 <blockquote>Q15: Based on what you see in the hex editor, how large would you expect this file to be in bits and Bytes?</blockquote>

-70. UTF-8 is very similar to ASCII, so you can use the Decimal – Hexadecimal – Binary Conversion Table (https://www.eecis.udel.edu/~amer/CISC651/ASCII-Conversion-Chart.pdf) to confirm that the hex corresponds to the encoded letter.
+71. UTF-8 is very similar to ASCII, so you can use the Decimal – Hexadecimal – Binary Conversion Table (https://www.eecis.udel.edu/~amer/CISC651/ASCII-Conversion-Chart.pdf) to confirm that the hex corresponds to the encoded letter.

-71. Earlier we determined that “Hello World!” would look like this in binary:
+72. Earlier we determined that “Hello World!” would look like this in binary:

 `01001000 01100101 01101100 01101100 01101111 00100000 01010111 01101111 01110010 01101100 01100100 00100001`

-72. As the chart demonstrates, the hex code `48 65 6C 6C 6F 20 57 6F 72 6C 64 21` is equivalent to this binary representation.
+73. As the chart demonstrates, the hex code `48 65 6C 6C 6F 20 57 6F 72 6C 64 21` is equivalent to this binary representation.
 Hex, is simply a short-hand for binary code.

-73. With the hex editor, you can modify this file by modifying the hex.
+74. With the hex editor, you can modify this file by modifying the hex.
 Using the hex editor you are modifying the very bitstream (the binary representation of the file).

-74. You can do this in two ways:
+75. You can do this in two ways:
   a. selecting the text in the text pane and typing as you would in any text editor
   b. using the Conversion Chart to write the hex in the hex panel

 <blockquote>Q16: Using the hex editor, modify the file, export it to your computer, and open it in a text editor to see the changes that you just made to the file.
 Explain your process in your notebook.</blockquote>

-75. Now, download `helloworld.rtf` from our course site.
+76. Now, download `helloworld.rtf` from our course site.
 An `.rtf` file is one saved in a Rich Text Format.

-76. Note that the text is the same as the previous file; however the `.rtf` specification allows for more formatting than an Plain Text file, which means that the information contained within the file is encoded differently.
+77. Note that the text is the same as the previous file; however the `.rtf` specification allows for more formatting than an Plain Text file, which means that the information contained within the file is encoded differently.

 <p align="center"><a href="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_22.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_22.png?raw=true" /></a></p>

-77. You’ll notice that we have a few formatting options with Rich Text, such as font, style, size, and color.
+78. You’ll notice that we have a few formatting options with Rich Text, such as font, style, size, and color.
 (If you are curious, you can review the RTF format specs at http://www.biblioscape.com/rtf15_spec.htm).

 <p align="center"><a href="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_23.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_23.png?raw=true" /></a></p>

-78. Open `helloworld.rtf` in the text editor.
+79. Open `helloworld.rtf` in the text editor.

-79. Looking at the text pane, you can now see the binary code interpreted.
+80. Looking at the text pane, you can now see the binary code interpreted.
 Our text that we see when we open the file in the text editor is at the very bottom of the file before the end `}`.

-80. The rest of the information is the formatting information for the `.rtf` file.
+81. The rest of the information is the formatting information for the `.rtf` file.
 This is hidden from us when we open the file normally, but interpreted behind the scenes by the text editing program.

 <blockquote>Q17: Take a look at the text pane, what formatting information can you interpret from the binary code?</blockquote>